anoopmb/dms/seeddms-6.0.33/doc/README.ReviewApproval.md

 If a group is in charge for reviewing/approving a document, it will be sufficient if one member of that group takes action.

-Internally SeedDMS keeps a record of all approval/review actions done on a document version.
+Internally SolutionDMS keeps a record of all approval/review actions done on a document version.
 When a document version is uploaded with both processes in place, then for each user/group a list of log entries is created.
 Any action on the document will add a new entry to the log.
 Those entries